daihangpku/arXivFans/README.md

 - **`--email_password`**: The SMTP password for the sending email **SMTP**.
 - **`--email_receiver`**: The email address where notifications will be received.
 - **`--frequency`**: If you want to update daily then use "daily".
 Otherwise, just ignore the argument.
+- **`--smtp_server`**: This parameter specifies the address of your SMTP server.
+- **`--smtp_port`**: This parameter specifies the port number of your SMTP server.
+The port is used to establish a connection to the SMTP server.
+By default, SMTP typically uses port 25, but if encryption (such as SSL or TLS) is used, other ports like 465 or 587 may be used.

 #### Execution Results: